-We build software around three principles: correctness, observability, and security.
-These aren't features we add at the end.
-They're the foundation we start from.
+I build software around three principles: correctness, observability, and security.

 Correctness